tien/regrest/README.md

 --- | --- | --- | --- | --- | --- |
 Latest ✔ | Latest ✔ | Latest ✔ | Latest ✔ | Latest ✔ | 11 ✔ |

+**NOTE:** If you intend to support Internet Explorer, be sure to have a poly-fill that adds a global `Promise` object

 ## 🏗 Installing

 Using npm: